DariaDesiderata/react-app/README.md

-This project was created with Create-react-app with no use of extra libraries.
+This project was created with Create-react-app with no extra libraries.
 All functions and utilities were written by me and represent my typical code style.
 If allowed additional time I would add some unit tests to ensure code acuracy.

 ## Available Scripts